dexie/dexie-website-old/cloud/docs/access-control.md

 This is the typical flow for the non-enterprise use case in applications with a similar model as Slack, GitHub and ToDo list applications.

 1. Client side: Add new object to the 'members' table with {invite: true}.
-2. The changes are synced onto Dexie Cloud backend who will send an invite email to the added member.
+2. The changes are synced onto Dexie Cloud backend which will send an invite email to the added member.
 3. User clicks link in email to accept the invitation.
 4. User gains access: Next sync request from a device belonging to the user will start downloading data connected to the newly accepted realm.

 #### Enterprise membership

-If your app is targeting enterprise customers, a realm can represent an enterprise department or organisation and you might want to offer your customer to define access using their existing directory rather than having to invite all the employees manually.
+If your app is targeting enterprise customers, a realm can represent an enterprise department or organisation.
+You might want to offer your customer access using their existing directory rather than having to invite all the employees manually.

 Using the Dexie Cloud REST API, it is also possible to manage realms and members from a cloud function or service and by-pass the invite step and set the userId property of members directly.

 ### Table "roles"

 Contains roles for each realm with predefined permissions.
-Users can then be assigned to roles and gain the permissions that comes with them.
+Users can then be assigned to roles and gain the permissions that come with them.

 | Table Name | "roles" |
 | Primary key | [realmId+name] |